 The entire class spend a week together, serving and learning from communities beyond the bounds of their daily existence.
 Designed to challenge the students’ mind, body and spirit, the Mission Week has both labor and educational components.

 Typically, Freshman stay in Albuquerque to work on local projects.
 Sophomores visit worksites beyond the city to serve within New Mexico.
-Juniors and Seniors travel beyond the state; Juniors participate in Frontera de Cristo, a ministry of the Presbyterian Church (USA) in the sister cities of Agua Prieta, Sonora and Douglas, AZ, and Seniors collaborate with mission organizations in neighboring states.
+Juniors and Seniors travel beyond the state; Juniors collaborate with mission organizations in neighboring states.
+Seniors participate in Frontera de Cristo, a ministry of the Presbyterian Church (USA) in the sister cities of Agua Prieta, Sonora and Douglas, AZ.